kunalshukla11/mjw-service/readme.md

 TODO- items
-LOW Centralize validations and implement AOP type validations, bifurcated validators
+LOW Use Spring modularity
+Low Use spring events and async with java virtual thread LOW Using centralized validations but use AOP type validations,if possible